ooni/probe/docs/source/index.rst

 Our adversary is capable of doing country wide network surveillance and manipulation of network traffic.

-The goals of our adversary are:
+The goals of our adversary are to:

   * Restrict access to certain content, while not degrading overall quality of the network